Logical matrix: Lattice

 As a mathematical structure, the Boolean algebra U forms a lattice ordered by inclusion; additionally it is a multiplicative lattice due to matrix multiplication.

 Every logical matrix in U corresponds to a binary relation.
 These listed operations on U, and ordering, correspond to a calculus of relations, where the matrix multiplication represents composition of relations.

 Logical vectors

-If m or n equals one, then the m × n logical matrix (mij) is a logical vector.
+If m or n equals one, then the m × n logical matrix (mij) is a logical vector or bit string.
 If m = 1, the vector is a row vector, and if n = 1, it is a column vector.
 In either case the index equaling 1 is dropped from denotation of the vector.